enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/resources.rst

 There are many approaches to define these resources (directly in the code, in a configuration file...) but they all have caveats
 (mostly: they are not easy to use in a multi environment context, where resource descriptions change from one environment to another).
-All thses approches can be used with JQM since JQM runs all JSE code.
+All these approaches can be used with JQM since JQM runs all JSE code.
-Yet, Java has standardized JNDI as a way to define these resources, and JQM provides a limited JNDI directory implementation that can be used by the :term:`payloads<payload>`.
+Yet, Java has standardized JNDI as a way to retrieve these resources, and JQM provides a limited JNDI directory implementation that can be used by the :term:`payloads<payload>`.

 JQM JNDI can be used for: